HostGrid review: the new kid on the block

 For this HostGrid review, I’ll be focusing on its shared hosting solution since that’s the one most users opt for to launch their hosting journey.

 Unlike the majority of providers out there, HostGrid is all about minimalism and offers only 1 shared hosting plan that comes for $1.99/month with an annual subscription.
-And, when the time comes, the plan will renew at $9.96/mo.
+And, when the time comes, the plan will renew at almost 5 times that.

 Alternatively, there’s also an option to pay by the month.
 But, if you do go for this billing cycle, you’ll see the monthly price balloons up to $4.99/month.